emseers/eelbot/README.md

 ## Run

-Grab the config template from `configs/eelbot/config.ini` and update it to match your setup, then save it.
+Grab the config template from `configs/eelbot/config.yaml` and update it to match your setup, then save it.
 Run the bot executable in the `bin` folder:

 ```
 ./eelbot -c <path/to/config/file> -t <discord-bot-token>
 ```

-Note that passing the path to the config is optional, and if it's not passed it looks for a file called `config.ini` in the current folder.
+Note that passing the path to the config is optional, and if it's not passed it looks for a file called either `config.json` or `config.yaml` in the current folder.

 ## Docker

-As an alternative to building and running Eelbot locally, you can build and run it in [Docker](https://www.docker.com/).
+As an alternative to building and running eelbot locally, you can build and run it in [Docker](https://www.docker.com/).
 Build the image with the provided
 Dockerfile: